mcwalrus/go-jitjson/README.md

 ## Usage

 JitJSON can be applied for any generic types excluding pointers of types and interfaces.
-JitJSON uses `encoding/json` under the hood to perform json parsing.
-This allows for easy integration with existing types which either implement json struct tags or parse json interfaces [json.Marshaler](https://pkg.go.dev/encoding/json#Marshaler) or [json.Unmarshaler](https://pkg.go.dev/encoding/json#Unmarshaler).
+JitJSON uses `encoding/json` to perform json parsing, which allows for easy integration with existing types which already implement json tags or [json.Marshaler](https://pkg.go.dev/encoding/json#Marshaler) or [json.Unmarshaler](https://pkg.go.dev/encoding/json#Unmarshaler) methods.

 ### Tradeoffs

 Using `jitjson` will incur an overhead to perform json validation and reflection on types.
-This benefit of this library will be gained when marshalling / unmarshalling is not performed for every type or json encoding unless required.
+This benefit of the library is gained when json parsing may not be required.

-### Unhandled cases

-JitJSON cannot be applied to pointer types and interfaces as:
-- Pointer types are stored as **type by JitJSON where **type cannot be parsed by `json.Unmarshal`.
-- Interfaces do not perform introspection perform `json.Unmarshal` on the underlying interface value.

 ## Examples

-Just-in-time unmarshalling:
+### Unmarshalling:
 ```
 import 	"github.com/mcwalrus/go-jitjson"